Conjugating Querer in Spanish: It’s NOT the same as “to want”

 The Spanish verb querer is tricky.
 It means “to want”, but is not always used exactly the same way as its English equivalent… AND it’s an irregular verb, with a special conjugation!

-- Te quiero (I love you): Querer (To want) can work as an alternative to “amar” (to love) in Spanish.
-Cory made a whole video about this that you can check out here if you're feeling curious, romantic or both.
-Use it towards people or pets, it doesn't really work with things.
-So you can say:
+Cory made a whole video about this that you can check out if you’re feeling curious, romantic or both.

-- En mi familia nos queremos mucho.
-(In my family, we love each other very much.)
+En mi familia nos queremos mucho. | In my family, we love each other very much. |

-- Mis amigos me quieren un montón y yo a ellos.
-(My friends love me a lot and I love them.)
+Mis amigos me quieren un montĂłn y yo a ellos. | My friends love me a lot and I love them. |

-- Si quieres (If you want): works as an answer just like it would in English.
-Use this anytime you feel neutral about something.
+Si quieres. | If you want. – works as an answer just like it would in English.
+Use this anytime you feel neutral about something. |

 ACTOR 1

-¿Pedimos comida?
+ÂżPedimos comida?

 (Shall we order food?)